 Although most of the natural gas consumed in the United States is produced domestically, the United States is a net importer of natural gas, meaning that it imports more natural gas than it exports.

-The United States has relied on natural gas imports less in recent years, mainly because of increases in U.S. natural gas production.
+The United States has relied less on natural gas imports in recent years, mainly because of increases in U.S. natural gas production.
 U.S. net imports of natural gas peaked in 2007.
-In 2015, the United States imported about 2.72 trillion cubic feet (Tcf) of natural gas and exported about 1.78 Tcf, resulting in net imports of nearly 0.93 Tcf.1 In 2015, net imports (imports minus exports) of natural gas equaled about 3% of U.S. natural gas consumption.
+In 2016, the United States imported about 3 trillion cubic feet (Tcf) of natural gas and exported about 2.3 Tcf, resulting in net imports of about 0.7 Tcf.1 In 2016, net imports (imports minus exports) of natural gas were equal to about 3% of U.S. natural gas consumption.

 Did you know?

-Most natural gas is imported and exported by pipeline as a gas and by ship as liquefied natural gas (LNG).
-Small amounts of natural gas are also exported on trucks as LNG and as compressed natural gas (CNG).
+Most natural gas imports and exports are by pipeline as a gas and by ship as liquefied natural gas (LNG).
+Small amounts of natural gas are also exported on trucks as LNG and as compressed natural gas (CNG)..

-In 2015, 93% of U.S. net imports of natural gas came by pipeline, and 7% came in LNG ships from around the world.
+In 2016, 97% of U.S. net imports of natural gas came by pipeline, and 3% came in LNG ships from around the world.
+A small amount came as compressed natural gas (CNG) from Canada.

 Pipeline imports of natural gas are mostly from Canada

-In 2015, the United States received nearly all of its pipeline-imported natural gas from Canada.
+In 2016, nearly all of U.S. pipeline imports of natural gas were from Canada.
 Less than 1% of natural gas pipeline imports were from Mexico.

 LNG imports are a small share of total U.S. natural gas imports and consumption

-In 2015, imports of LNG totaled about 0.09 Tcf.
-About 78% of the LNG imports were from Trinidad and Tobago, 13% were from Norway, 8% were from Yemen, and less than 1% were from Canada.
+In 2016, imports of LNG totaled about 0.09 Tcf.
+About 95% of the LNG imports were from Trinidad and Tobago, 4% were from Norway, and 1% were from Canada.

 Most U.S. natural gas exports go to Canada and Mexico by pipeline